matheus-rech/stata-fmcp/source/docs/Rights/Statement.md

 There may be conflicts between different language versions.
 The Chinese version shall prevail.

 ### Project Description
 Stata-MCP is an open-source tool designed to help users complete Stata regression analysis through Large Language Models (LLMs).
-This project is licensed under the MIT License and is intended for research and educational purposes only.
+This project is licensed under the Apache License 2.0 and is intended for research and educational purposes only.

 ### Disclaimer
 1. **Usage Risk**: Use of this software is at your own risk.
 The developer is not responsible for any direct or indirect losses that may result from using this software, including but not limited to data loss, system failures, or other forms of damage.